Faculty Institute on Community Engaged Learning & Teaching

 Who can attend?

-Cornell tenured or tenure-track faculty are eligible to apply.
-The institute is aimed at faculty who have not yet made community-engaged service-learning a major focus of their teaching but are interested in gaining insights on how to accomplish this.
+The institute is open to Cornell faculty and academic staff.
+All disciplines are welcome and encouraged to participate.
+The institute is aimed at faculty who would like to make community-engaged service-learning a major focus of their teaching and are interested in gaining insights on how to accomplish this.

 When is CELT?

 Dates: Monday May 24 – Tuesday May 25, 2021